Jakerpppp/Hyena-Task-Manager/README.md

 - Carlos De la Puente
 - Emre Ozbek
 - Raj Mohammad

-- Made in 6 Weeks from November 2023 to December 2023

 ## Project structure
 The project is called `task_manager`.
 It currently consists of a single app `tasks`.